 The application form asks questions that relate to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
 The application form displays character limits for each response.

 6.1.
 Assessment criterion 1

-The extent to which your grant project will help your business to expand existing or build new defence industry export capability in priority areas.
+The extent to which your grant project will help your business contribute to one or more of the Sovereign Defence Industrial Priorities